Attraction Guide: National Constitution Center, Philadelphia, United States

 Transportation

-The National Constitution Center is easily accessible by public transportation.
-Take the Market-Frankford Line (Blue Line) to 5th Street/Independence Hall Station.
-From there, it's a short walk east towards Independence Mall.
-Several SEPTA bus routes also stop near Independence Hall, including routes 17, 33, 38, 44, 48, and 121.
-Check the SEPTA website for the most up-to-date schedules and route information.
+The closest subway station is 5th Street/Independence Hall Station on the Market-Frankford Line (Blue Line) and the Broad Street Line (Orange Line).
+Several bus routes also stop near Independence Hall, including the 17, 33, 38, 44, 48, and 57.
+Check the SEPTA website for specific routes and schedules.